-- The Degree of Bachelor of Design in Digital Culture may be awarded by the Senate of the University of Glasgow in The Glasgow School of Art as an Ordinary Degree or as a Degree with Honours in such designations as may be prescribed by Regulations. - The Senate may make regulations governing the award of the Degree which is subject to the approval of the University Court - these shall be as stated under 'Regulations' below. - 3.
+- 1. The Degree of Bachelor of Design in Digital Culture may be awarded by the Senate of the University of Glasgow in The Glasgow School of Art as an Ordinary Degree or as a Degree with Honours in such designations as may be prescribed by Regulations. - 2.
+The Senate may make regulations governing the award of the Degree which is subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 3.
 The early exit awards of Diploma of Higher Education and Certificate of Higher Education are also included in the Regulations. - 4.
 The Senate recognises The Glasgow School of Art, through its Academic Council, as being corporately responsible for the administration and development of the courses leading to the Degrees. - 5.
 It shall be the duty of the Academic Council of The Glasgow School of Art to consider annually the curriculum for the Degree and such other matters, including the admission and progress of students, as may be remitted to it by the Senate and to report to the Senate thereon.
 It shall be competent for the Academic Council to make recommendations to the Senate, with regard to the appointment of Examiners for the Degree. - 6.
 It shall be competent for the University Court, on the recommendation of the Senate, to recognise as teachers of the University for the purpose of the Degree, such lecturers and other officers of The Glasgow School of Art having responsibility for courses qualifying for the Degree, as may be proposed for such recognition by the Academic Council. - 7.
-The Senate may appoint as an Examiner for the Degree, but not as an External Examiner, any teacher recognised in accordance with §6 above. - The External Examiners for the Degree shall be appointed by the University Court on the recommendation of the Academic Council and the Senate.
+The Senate may appoint as an Examiner for the Degree, but not as an External Examiner, any teacher recognised in accordance with §6 above.